StarPlayrX/bigmac/README.md

 BigMac2 should behave from the USB 2.0 disk and on Internal SSDs.
 If you ZAP your PRAM, repeat.

-## Monterey Beta 2 is hightly experimental and has an extreme Race Condition.
+## Monterey Beta 2 is experimental and has an extreme Race Condition.
 * Apple keeps making this worse since Big Sur 11.3 and there doesn't seem to be an easy fix
 * because of this beta 2 is barely installable.
 After 2 attempts, I have not gotten to a boot screen
 * Anything around crypto and the disks are getting messed up